Nina walking behind a waterfall on the Trail of 10 Falls at Silver Falls State Park.

-The Trail of 10 Falls is the star of the show at Silver Falls State Park, and it’s no surprise why.
-It’s a hiking trail with 10 gorgeous waterfalls that you can walk right up to!
+The Trail of Ten Falls is the star of the show at Silver Falls State Park, and it’s no surprise why.
+It’s a hiking trail with ten gorgeous waterfalls that you can walk right up to!
 How many hiking trails can say that?

-To add even more magic to this trail, you can walk behind a few of the falls which most waterfall hikes can’t boast.
+To add even more magic to this trail, you can walk behind a few of the falls (including some of the tallest in the park), which most waterfall hikes can’t boast.

-It’s certainly one of the coolest trails in the state, and we hope this post helps you explore it better.
+We certainly think it’s one of the coolest trails in the state, and we hope this post helps you explore it better.

 Use this map to guide you around the Trail of Ten Falls.